People serving time

 - Type G: Had no intention to engage in criminal conduct.
 Regrets being caught and regrets causal actions which somehow contributed to the imprisonment.
 Displays no criminal conduct in prison.
 Plans and prepares to live straight after release.
 Though effort remains free from criminal conduct.

 It’s unfair to stereotype people.
-Having a general image of all prisoners and using “prisoner” as a heavy label, is like saying ni**er, fag, etc. and thinking everyone in that group is the same.
+Having a general image of all incarcerated people and using “prisoner” as a heavy label, is like saying ni**er, fag, etc. and thinking everyone in that group is the same.
 It prevents us from relating to that person as a human being with all their uniqueness.
-Sure, some prisoners are self-centered and dishonest, but then again so are some politicians and TV evangelists.
-Prisoners come from society.
+Sure, some people in prison are self-centered and dishonest, but then again so are some politicians and TV evangelists.
+Incarcerated people come from society.
 They are the people next door, the people you meet on the bus and in the store.
-You need to have the same ability to judge the character of people on the street as you do to judge the character of any particular prisoner.
-Whatever tools you use to prevent being victimized on the subway or in any relationship, you should use with prisoners.
+You need to have the same ability to judge the character of people on the street as you do to judge the character of any particular person in prison.
+Whatever tools you use to prevent being victimized on the subway or in any relationship, you should use with incarcerated people.

-People who help prisoners need to check their own motives.
-If they see prisoners as poor fallen creatures who need their aid, or if women see that they are romantically attracted to prisoners because they are mysterious and exotic people, they should look at their own agendas and their own needs.
+Those who help people in prison need to check their own motives.
+If they see incarcerated people as poor fallen creatures who need their aid, or if women see that they are romantically attracted to people in prison because they are mysterious and exotic people, they should look at their own agendas and their own needs.

-Junkies (in and out of prison) know how to charm people and make them feel sympathy for them, so they can get what they want.
+People who are addicted to drugs (in and out of prison) know how to charm people and make them feel sympathy for them, so they can get what they want.
 They’re no different than we were as children, knowing what to say at grandma’s so we can get cookies.
-Even people not in prison put on facades when applying for jobs or dating, etc. If others deceive us and we allow ourselves to be deceived at work, in church, in the Dharma center, why expect that prisoners would be different?
+Even people not in prison put on facades when applying for jobs or dating, etc. If others deceive us and we allow ourselves to be deceived at work, in church, in the Dharma center, why expect that people in prison would be different?
 You need to have the same skills for dealing with all these people, and that entails being aware of yourself and your motives.

-When people are mistreated by prisoners, they should avoid generalizing it to all prisoners, just as if you’re mistreated by a boss, you don’t think that all bosses will be like that.
+When others are mistreated by people in prison, they should avoid generalizing it to all incarcerated people, just as if you’re mistreated by a boss, you don’t think that all bosses will be like that.
 If you put a big label “prisoner” on someone and make it very solid, it will prevent you from seeing the person as he is.

-A relationship with a prisoner is like with anyone else.
+A relationship with a person in prison is like with anyone else.
 There is reciprocation.
-Whenever people get into relationships, they have to aware of what they want out of the relationship.
+Whenever people get into relationships, they have to be aware of what they want out of the relationship.
 Each person is only half the equation and we need to be responsible for our half.
 If we are mindful of our own intentions and of the other person, we won’t be harmed.